faceyspacey/extract-css-chunks-webpack-plugin/README.md

 On top of that, those are extra packages all with a huge number of issues in their Github repos corresponding to various limitations in the CSS they generate--something that is prevented when your definition for "CSS-in-JS" is simply importing CSS files compiled as normal by powerful proven CSS-specific processors.

+Lastly, those solutions don't provide cacheable stylesheets.
+They do a lot of work--but they will *continue* doing it for you when you could have been done in one go long ago.
+Cloudflare is free--serve them through their CDN and you're winning.
+I love true javascript in css--don't get me wrong--but first I'd have to see they generate cacheable stylesheets.
+In my opinion, for now, it's best for environments that natively support it such as React Native.

+#### Next:

 Now with that out of the way, for completeness let's compare what bytes of just the CSS are sent over the wire.
 The difference basically is minimal.
 Whereas solutions that flush from the critical render path will capture no more than the precise bits of CSS from the `if/else` branches followed, **Extract Css Chunks** is all about you effectively using code-splitting to insure, for example, you don't serve your Administration Panel's CSS in your public-facing site, etc. *In other words, it's all about avoiding serving large swaths of CSS from completely different sections of your app.* ***I.e. the biggest gains available to you.***

 This is where the real problem lies--where the real amount of unnecessary CSS comes from.
 If you effectively code-split your app, you may end up with 10 chunks.
 Now you can serve just the corresonding CSS for that chunk.
 If you try to go even farther and remove the css not used in the render path, you're likely acheiving somewhere between 1-20% of the gains you achieved by thorough code-splitting.
 In other words, code splitting fulfills the 80/20 rule and attains the simple sweetspot of 80% optimization you--*as a balanced, level-headed, non-neurotic and professional developer*--are looking to achieve.